chprat/dotfiles/Readme.md

 ### Running the linters

-To run the linters of this repository, *docker* and *make* are required.
-Follow [Install docker](#install-docker) for a guide to install *docker* and install *make* with `sudo apt install -y make`, when it's not automatically installed.
-The linters then can be run with the `make` command.
+To run the linters of this repository, *docker* is required.
+Follow [Install docker](#install-docker) for a guide how to install it.
+The linters then can be run with the `lint.sh` script.

 ## Install docker